Division 296: considerations for high-balance superannuation funds

-The introduction of Division 296 represents a significant development for individuals with high superannuation balances.
+The introduction of Division 296 tax from 1 July 2026 represents a significant development for individuals with high superannuation balances.

 The legislation provides that an individual will be subject to Division 296 where their total superannuation balance exceeds $3 million at either the start or end of a financial year.

-Accordingly, a member with an opening balance of $3 million or more will not be able to avoid Division 296 for that year by reducing their balance prior to year-end.
+Accordingly, a member with an opening balance of $3 million or more will remain liable for Division 296 for that year even if they reduce their balance to below the $3 million threshold prior to year-end.
 This differs from earlier versions of the measure.

 An exception applies for the 2026–27 income year, where only the closing balance will be relevant in determining whether Division 296 applies.

-This provides a limited window for members to reduce their total superannuation balance below the Division 296 threshold prior to 30 June 2027 if they wish to avoid the application of the tax in that year.
+This provides a limited window for members to consider reducing their total superannuation balance below the Division 296 threshold prior to 30 June 2027, in which case liability to Division 296 should not arise in that year.

 In some circumstances, bringing forward structural review prior to 30 June 2026 may be important to ensure that relevant actions have been considered and positions established, so that members are in a position to implement any required restructuring at an optimal time.
 This is particularly relevant in the context of funds with material unrealised gains or concentrated asset positions.